h2oai/h2o-3/README.md

 Step 4.
 Run the top-level gradle build:

     cd h2o-dev
-    ./gradlew build -x test
+    ./gradlew build

-If you encounter errors run again with --stacktrace for more instructions on missing dependencies.
+> If you encounter errors run again with --stacktrace for more instructions on missing dependencies.

 ### Setup on Ubuntu 14.04